Tutorial 3: Data Visualisation for Business Intelligence

 In the R code chunks below we have provided starter code for you to work from.
 We have set the key eval to the value false so that they are not run because they have syntax such as YOUR_VALUE_HERE which would generate errors.

-Switch the eval value to true when you want the R code within a chunk to be run when you compile your document.
+Switch the eval value to TRUE when you want the R code within a chunk to be run when you compile your document.

 ggplot(housing,